OleksiyLa/Project_2/README.md

 <br>

-The deliberate design choice of keeping the "New Game" button relatively small serves a dual purpose.
-Firstly, it minimizes distractions, allowing users to concentrate more on the game board.
+The deliberate design choice of keeping the 'New Game' button relatively small serves a dual purpose.
+Firstly, it minimizes distractions, enabling users to concentrate more on the game board.
 Secondly, on mobile devices, the smaller button reduces the likelihood of accidental clicks, enhancing the user experience.
-In contrast, the "Continue" button was intentionally designed to be larger, reducing the chance of misclicks and ensuring smooth and deliberate interactions during gameplay.
-This thoughtful approach optimizes the gameplay experience for users across different devices.
+In contrast, the 'Continue' button was intentionally designed to be larger, reducing the chance of misclicks and ensuring smooth and deliberate interactions during gameplay.
+This thoughtful approach optimizes the gameplay experience for users across various devices.

 ![Mobile Board](./README/images/mobile_board.png) ![Mobile Countdown](./README/images/mobile_countdown.png)